DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   In this case the function will return -1 unless the environment is unset first (using ``rte_power_unset_env``).
 Other function usage scenarios will not change.

+* cmdline: ``cmdline`` structure will be made opaque to hide platform-specific content.
+On Linux and FreeBSD, supported prior to DPDK 20.11, original structure will be kept until DPDK 21.11.

 * dpdk-setup.sh: This old script relies on deprecated stuff, and especially ``make``.
 Given environments are too much variables for such a simple script, it will be removed in DPDK 20.11.